koendv/paste_dispenser/README.md

 ## Power supply

-Use a 5.0V 1A phone charger as power supply.
+If you want to play it safe, use a 5.0V 1A phone charger as power supply.
 The TB6612 stepper motor driver IC supports 5V 1.2A continuous, but can be damaged by higher currents.
 Using a power supply with a maximum current less than 1.2A protects the driver IC in case of short circuit or stall.

 The voltage range is 4.5V to 5.5V.
 More than 5.5V is too much for the atmega328p microcontroller; less than 4.5V and the TB6612 stepper driver stops working.